 All degree seeking students are expected to be making academic progress which will allow them to complete their courses of study within a reasonable time.
 All students are expected to maintain a minimum grade point average of 2.5 for Graduate Students and 2.0 for Undergraduate students.
 Students who fail to maintain this minimum grade point average after completing twelve hours of course work will be placed on academic probation for a semester.
+Undergraduate students on academic probation will have limited semester enrollment (no more than 13 hours) and required to pass IDIS 1330 Strategies for Success.
 Failure to improve the grade point average following nine course hours may result in academic suspension.
-The Academic Dean will make this decision based on the current performance of the student.
-Any appeal of academic suspension will be referred to the School of Professional and Graduate Studies Faculty.
-Any student being placed on academic probation twice will be subject to confer with the Academic Dean and President of the institution.
+Academic Dean will make this decision based on the current performance of the student.
+Any appeal of academic suspension will be referred to the School of Professional and Graduate Studies Faculty. student being placed on academic probation twice will be subject to confer with the Academic Dean and President of the institution.